-A justice should disqualify himself/herself in a proceeding in which his/her impartiality might reasonably be questioned, including but not limited to instances where: (a) he/she has a personal bias or prejudice concerning a party, or personal knowledge of disputed evidentiary facts concerning the proceeding; 5 An excerpt from the Minutes of Board of Bishops Meeting, July 5, 2017, Pages 5-6 (Appellant's Addendum), is attached hereto as Exhibit B. Repeated attempts to reconcile this conflict of interest with Chief Justice Johnson have been made pursuant to our biblical mandate, including the following: - (1) A Memorandum dated April 2, 2019 requesting that the Board address two (2) integrity/conflict of interest issues before taking any action in the Appellant's case6; - (2) A "Demand & Order for Recusal", dated April 9, 2019, specifically detailing conflict of interest and breach of professional responsibility issues7; - (3) Failed attempts to discuss the conflicts in telephone calls and conferences because it was not included as a specific agenda item (Explanation: not old business because never discussed; not new business because must be on the agenda to discuss); - (4) Failed attempt to discuss in an official meeting during April call (refused to place the matter on the agenda); and - (5) Attempt to resolve in a private meeting private meeting with Justices King, Perry, Davis and Johnson.
-Chief Justice Johnson has refused to address, discuss or resolve the conflict in every attempt made by Petitioner to bring this matter to a peaceful close.
+A justice should disqualify himself/herself in a proceeding in which his/her impartiality might reasonably be questioned, including but not limited to instances where: (a) he/she has a personal bias or prejudice concerning a party, or personal knowledge of disputed evidentiary facts concerning the proceeding; Justice Davis has been present and/or included in every attempt by Petitioner to reconcile this conflict of interest with Chief Justice Johnson pursuant to our biblical mandate, including the following: - (1) A Memorandum dated April 2, 2019 requesting that the Board address two (2) integrity/conflict of interest issues before taking any action in the Appellant's case8; - (2) A "Demand & Order for Recusal", dated April 9, 2019, specifically detailing conflict of interest and breach of professional responsibility issues9; - (3) Failed attempts to discuss the conflicts in telephone calls and conferences because it was not included as a specific agenda item (Explanation: not old business because never discussed; not new business because must be on the agenda to discuss); - (4) Failed attempt to discuss in an official meeting during April call (refused to place the matter on the agenda); and - (5) Attempt to resolve in a private meeting private meeting with Justices King, Perry, Davis and Johnson Justice Davis and Chief Justice Johnson have both refused to address, discuss, or resolve the conflict in every attempt made by Petitioner to bring this matter to a peaceful close.
 In the third phase of Biblical resolutions of conflicts between brothers, Matthew 18:17 reads "17 And if he shall neglect to hear them, tell it unto the church:".
-We are currently in this third phase of resolution, as Chief Justice Johnson has "neglected to hear them."
-Moreover, Chief Justice Johnson threatened to have an Associate Justice and fellow Bishop removed from a meeting of the Judiciary Board by security for any further attempt to discuss, reveal or disclose the conflict prior to the final vote and disposition of the Appellant's case in that same meeting.
-The record and Final Order in the Appellant's case will confirm that Justice E. Charles Connor abstained from voting and removed himself from chambers because he 6Attached hereto as Exhibit C (Memorandum Dated April 2 discussing undisclosed pleadings & requesting a discussion regarding potential undisclosed conflicts of interest).
-7 Attached hereto as Exhibit D is the Demand & Order for Recusal, April 9, 2019. deemed the official vote to be flawed, illegal and an embodiment of Judicial Misconduct pursuant to Article VIII of the Constitution.8 COUNT 2:
+We are currently in this third phase of resolution, as Justice Davis and Chief Justice Johnson has "neglected to hear them."
+8Attached hereto as Exhibit D (Memorandum Dated April 2 discussing undisclosed pleadings & requesting a discussion regarding potential undisclosed conflicts of interest).
+9 Attached hereto as Exhibit E is the Demand & Order for Recusal, April 9, 2019.
+COUNT 3: